traditional “shakshuka” (eggs poached in a spicy red pepper tomato sauce) topped with a fresh feta & avocado salad

 1 lemon, juiced

 2 tbsp olive oil, plus more as needed

 fresh bread toasted in olive oil, for serving

 Heat a 12” skillet over medium heat.
 Add enough olive oil to coat the bottom.
 Add the onion and red pepper.
 Season with a pinch of salt.
 Cook for about 10 minutes, stirring often, until caramelized and tender.

 Add the red fresno chile and garlic.
 Cook for another 2 minutes.
 Stir in the paprika, harissa, cumin, and coriander.
 Cook the spices for a minute or so.

 Pour in the tomatoes.
 Use a wooden spoon to break the tomatoes into bite-size pieces.
 Bring the sauce to a simmer, reduce the heat to low, and cook for 10 minutes.
 Season with salt to taste.

 Make 8 “wells” in the sauce and crack the eggs into each one.
+Turn the heat up to medium-low.
 Cover the skillet with a lid and cook for 12-15 minutes, or until the egg whites are set and the egg yolks are still slightly runny (or to your liking).